Heat and work along individual trajectories of a quantum bit

-The laws of thermodynamics are fundamental laws of nature that classify energy changes for macroscopic systems as work performed by external driving and heat exchanged with the environment.
-In the past decades, these principles have been successfully extended to the level of classical trajectories of microscopic systems to account for thermal fluctuations \cite{jar11,sei12,cil13}. \addkm{In particular, experimentally tested generalizations of the second law \cite{lip02,wan02,bli06}, known as fluctuation theorems, quantify the occurrence of negative entropy production.
-The extension of thermodynamics to include quantum fluctuations faces unique challenges such as the proper identification of heat and work and clarification of the role of quantum coherence \revk{ \cite{gal16,alon16,elou17,deff16,kamm16,cott17}.}} Here, we present an experimental protocol to measure heat and work along single quantum trajectories of a superconducting qubit evolving under continuous unitary evolution and measurement.
-We show that the measured heat and work are consistent with the first law and demonstrate the second law in the form of a generalized Jarzynski equality \cite{jarz1997,kafr12} by employing a novel quantum feedback loop.
-The latter effectively \addkm{compensates} for the heat allowing the work distribution to be inferred from energy measurements.
-Our results establish thermodynamics along individual quantum trajectories.
+The laws of thermodynamics classify energy changes for macroscopic systems as work performed by external driving and heat exchanged with the environment \cite{pip66}.
+In past decades, these principles have been successfully extended to the level of classical trajectories to account for thermal fluctuations \cite{jar11}.
+By providing a theoretical and experimental framework for determining work and heat along individual trajectories, stochastic thermodynamics has paved the way for the study of the energetics of microscopic systems, from colloidal particles to enzymes and molecular motors \cite{sei12,cil13}.
+The further generalization of thermodynamics to include quantum fluctuations faces unique challenges, ranging from the proper identification of heat and work to the clarification of the role of coherence \cite{gal16,deff16,kamm16,cott17}. \pmh{Quantum heat is commonly associated with the nonunitary part of the dynamics \cite{ali79,spo79,kos84}, carrying over the classical notion of energy exchanged with the surroundings.
+This definition has recently been extended to the level of single discrete quantum jumps \cite{bre03,leg13,hekk13,gon16,horo12,hor13} and to individual continuous quantum trajectories \cite{alon16,elou17}.
+Other definitions of quantum work and heat have been put forward, for instance based on the single shot approach \cite{abe13,hal15} or quantum resource theory \cite{bra13,bra15}.
+This diversity of theoretical approaches emphasizes the crucial importance of an experimental study.}

+We here report the measurement of work and heat associated with unitary and non-unitatry dynamics along single quantum trajectories of a superconducting qubit.
+The qubit evolves under continuous unitary evolution and is only weakly coupled to the detector.
+As a result, information about its state may be inferred from the measured signal without projecting it into eigenstates.
+This system might thus generically be in coherent superpositions of energy eigenstates.
+We show that the measured heat and work are consistent with the first law and prove the agreement with both the two-projective-measurement (TPM) scheme \cite{talk07} and the master equation approach \cite{ali79,spo79,kos84}.
+We finally establish the correspondence with the TPM work in the unitary limit by employing a phase-locking quantum feedback loop that effectively compensates for the heat.